-Provides emergency medical insurance coverage for non-COVID-19 related medical conditions (up to $5,000,000 CDN per insured)
+Provides emergency medical insurance for COVID-19 related medical conditions (up to $1,000,000 CAD per insured)

 FOR ALL WHO ARE BOOKING THROUGH WOOD TRAVEL, WE ARE PROVIDING THIS EASY TO USE INSURANCE WAIVER FOR THOSE WHO WISH TO DECLINE INSURANCE.
 PLEASE CLICK ON THE LINK BELOW AND ONCE YOU HAVE COMPLETED THE FORM, EMAIL IT TO WOODTRAVEL2017@HOTMAIL.COM THANKS!

 Over the years I have heard so many horror stories about Canadians travelling abroad without adequate travel insurance.
 The one that sticks out in my mind as the most difficult involved a couple who were honeymooning in South Florida.
 With so many things to organize for the wedding the couple forgot to get travel insurance, but they were young and healthy and didn’t think too much about it.
 Day two of the honeymoon, the groom broke his ankle jogging on the beach and it was a pretty good (or bad) break as far as ankles go, it required surgery and a pin to keep the ankle set.
 The bill for the two day hospital visit with surgery was just over $25,000.
 Not a great start to married life.

 The reality is that travel insurance is a MUST for Canadians.
 I tell anyone who will listen to drop everything and go get an annual plan that is set to renew without you having to remember.